What Do Installation, Maintenance, and Repair Helper Do?

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

-In 2016, there was an estimated number of 120,200 jobs in the United States for Installation, Maintenance, and Repair Helper.
+There were about 120,200 jobs for Installation, Maintenance, and Repair Helper in 2016 (in the United States).
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 13,300 new jobs for Installation, Maintenance, and Repair Helper by 2026.
 The BLS estimates 17,000 yearly job openings in this field.

 The states with the most job growth for Installation, Maintenance, & Repair Helper are Utah, North Dakota, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Kansas.
 These states have the worst job growth for this type of profession.